MemoritiK/dev-snippet-rag/Readme.md

-# FAISS Code Retreival Tool
+# FAISS Code Retrieval Tool

 A **web-based tool for Python developers** to quickly search, explore, and understand data analysis code snippets.
 Designed for **fast reference** when stuck or exploring new techniques, combining **FAISS semantic search** with **AI-powered explanations**.

 ## Features